tcalegario/Easy-ETo/README.md

 # About

-Easy Reference Evapotranspiration (Easy-ETo) is a ShinyApp used to compute reference evapotranspiration (ETo).<br>
+Easy Reference Evapotranspiration (Easy-ETo) is a ShinyApp developed to compute reference evapotranspiration (ETo).<br>

 * ETo is computed according to three methods:
     * PM = Penman-Monteith (Allen et al. 1998);